Unfair Employment Practices: Everything You Need to Know

 Employees can file formal complaints about the hiring practices of an employer with the U.S. Equal Employment Opportunity Commission.
 Employees are not required to file in-house and informal complaints with employers before filing a claim with the EEOC.
 However, the intake officer from the EEOC will ask the employee about the steps he took to let the employer know about his grievances.

 Reporting Unfair Practices: OFCCP Complaint

 Government contractors receive money for goods or services sold to the federal government.
 Government contractors have to follow the same equal opportunity laws as non-contractors.
 However, government contractors are also bound to affirmative action as an additional standard when it comes to equal employment.
 Executive Order 11246 mandates affirmative action and the U.S. Department of Labor enforces this executive order.

 If a government contractor has hiring practices that an employee believes are unfair, the employee can file a complaint with the Office of Federal Contract Compliance Programs.
 Both the OFCCP and the EEOC will work together to investigate claims.
 An employee only needs to file a complaint with one of the organizations rather than both.

 If you would like to learn more about unfair employment practices, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.